The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 There’s also a fair amount of American history in the Nashville area, including the Hermitage, Andrew Jackson’s former mansion, and the tomb of President James Polk.

 Not sure what to do?
-Try the Nashville Hop-On, Hop-Off Trolley that takes visitors all around town.
+Get a good introduction to the city with the Nashville Hop-On, Hop-Off Trolley that takes visitors all around town.

 If you want to explore a fun but smaller city, go another two hours south to Chattanooga, which has historic sites and outstanding outdoor adventures such as hiking and kayaking.